-The goal of the Buddy Poppy program, "To Honor the Dead by Helping the Living," was recognized by the Mayor, as he urged all West Fargo citizens to honor the merits of the Buddy Poppy Campaign by contributing generously to its support.
+This year's theme, "To Honor The Dead By Helping The Living" was recognized by the Mayor as he urged all West Fargo citizens to honor the merits of the Buddy Poppy Campaign by contributing generously to its support.

-"I urge all patriotic citizens to wear a Buddy Poppy as mute evidence of our gratitude to the men and women of this country who have risked their lives in defense of the freedoms which we continue to enjoy as American citizens," Mattern said in his annual proclamation.
+"Wearing a Buddy Poppy is mute evidence of our gratitude to the men and women of this country who have risked their lives in defense of the freedoms which we continue to enjoy as American citizens," Mattern said in his annual proclamation.

 Joyce Weible of the VFW Ladies Auxiliary serves as Buddy Poppy co-chair.